Xavi 'thrilled' to sign two-year Al Sadd extension

 His Barca career spanned 17 years and saw Xavi make 869 appearances, scoring 97 goals.

-Al Sadd have won the Qatar Cup, Emir Cup and Sheikh Jassim Cup during Xavi's stay.
+Al Sadd has won the Qatar Cup, Emir Cup and Sheikh Jassim Cup during Xavi's stay.